echoromeo/pynobo/README.md

 ### Dictionary helper functions

-These functions simplifies getting the data you want from the dictionaries.
+These functions simplify getting the data you want from the dictionaries.
 They do not perform any I/O, and can safely be called from the event loop.

 * get_week_profile_status - Get the status of a week profile at a certain time in the week